hashkat/hashkat/ROADMAP.md

 - [ ] 2.
 Develop an API (sort of) for `#k@`
   * This shall be used in the _interactive_mode_
-  * Aims to check for the request for after each "n" iterations, query and snd back results
+  * Aims to check for the request for after each "n" iterations, query and send back results
   * Planned to be implemened using Python